guillermooo/sublime-undocs/source/customization/key_bindings.rst

 Key bindings are defined in JSON and stored in *.sublime-keymap* files.
-In the same package, separate key map files for Linux, OSX and Windows may exist for better OS integration.
+In the same package, separate keymap files for Linux, OSX and Windows may exist for better OS integration.